-EFRAG concludes that the separate treatment under IFRS 17 of reinsurance assets and insurance liabilities reflects the rights and obligations of different and separate contractual positions.
-Furthermore, EFRAG acknowledges that reinsurance contracts issued or held may meet the variable fee criteria even though IFRS 17 states that they cannot be insurance contracts with direct participation features.
+EFRAG concludes that the separate treatment under IFRS 17 of reinsurance contracts held and underlying direct contracts reflects the rights and obligations of different and separate contractual positions.
+Furthermore, EFRAG acknowledges that reinsurance contracts issued or held may meet the variable fee approach criteria even though IFRS 17 states that they cannot be insurance contracts with direct participation features.
 However, EFRAG assesses that the risk mitigation option would largely address the accounting mismatches, thereby balancing relevant information.
-In addition, for reinsurance contracts held that are used to recover losses from the underlying contracts, EFRAG considers that the Amendments provide relevant information as they aim at reducing accounting mismatches which is present under the original version of the Standard (Appendix II paragraphs 63 to 74, 210 to 216, 274 to 275, 349 to 352, 395 to 397).
+In addition, for reinsurance contracts held that are used to recover losses from the underlying contracts, EFRAG considers that the Amendments provide relevant information as they aim at reducing accounting mismatches which was present under the original version of the Standard (Appendix II paragraphs 63 to 74, 211 to 217, 275 to 276, 350 to 354, 397 to 399, Appendix III paragraphs 206 to 224).